magento/merchdocs/src/configuration/customers/login-as-customer.md

 ## Using Login as Customer

 Login as Customer allows you to see the site just as the customer does, and allows you to troubleshoot and take other actions for the customer.
+If you have an assigned user role with the required permissions:

+* You can click <span class="btn">Login as Customer</span> on the pages listed in the previous section.
-The feature is expressed a 'Login as Customer' button in the locations listed above, and the Login as Customer Log will be available in the Admin.
+* The Login as Customer Log is available in the Admin.

 {.bs-callout-warning}
-Any actions taken while logged in "as Customer" (add/remove products, etc.) will be applied to the actual customer's order.
+Any actions taken while logged in "as Customer" (add/remove products, etc.) are applied to the actual customer's order.

-On the storefront, as banner will appear when logged in as Customer, to provide an indication of the special state.
+On the storefront, a banner is displayed when you are "logged in as customer" to provide a reminder of the special state.